Retracted81/cli/docs/content/commands/npm-completion.md

 ### Description

-Enables tab-completion in all npm commands.
+Enables tab-completion in all npm Icommands.

 The synopsis above
 loads the completions into your current shell.
 Adding it to